Two Weeks to Decide and Prepare!

 This time Les went with me.
-When I met with him two weeks before, the oncologist had thrown out a lot of numbers and other facts.
-Partly because I rarely remember numbers, and partly because at the time I was kind of in shock that he was even recommending chemo in the first place, I didn't remember them.
+When I had met with him two weeks before, the oncologist had thrown out a lot of numbers and other facts.
+Partly because I rarely remember numbers, and partly because at the time I was kind of in shock that he was even recommending chemo in the first place, I didn't remember much.
 I figured if Les came, the oncologist would go through the details again, and Les would likely remember.
 (You'd be amazed at how many numbers he can remember, even from many years ago.)

 Plus, Les had some questions he wanted to ask.

 The outcome of the meeting was that all my tests showed that there was no other cancer, my heart was strong, and I was in good health.
 The doctor said there was no reason I shouldn't live another 20 or more years.

 So we agreed to go ahead with the eight x two-week cycle of chemotherapy, and the oncologist gave me a bunch of prescriptions for drugs I'd need.

 The Cancer Clinic staff had recommended using the pharmacy at the hospital because they have cancer drugs in stock, but I wasn't going to do that unless it was necessary.
 We'd been dealing with a small local pharmacy for 32+ years, so my first thought was to see if they could fill the five or six perscriptions I'd been given.